BarryCap/BarryCap.github.io/CONTRIBUTING.md

 - If something is being deleted, the commit name should begin with `Remove` or `Delete`;
 - If something is being improved, the commit name could begin with `Improve`;
 - If a file is being renamed, the commit name could begin with `Rename`;
-- If something is being changed for another, the commit name could begin with `Replace`;
+- If something is being changed for another, the commit name should begin with `Replace`;
 - If a file or a part of a file is shortened or minified, the commit name should begin with `Minify`.
 #### Examples
 ---
-&emsp;If the file `CONTRIBUTING.md` is being added, the commit name has to begin with or has to be:
+&emsp;If the file `CONTRIBUTING.md` is being added, the commit name could begin with or could to be:
 ```markdown
 Add `CONTRIBUTING.md`
 ```